 Bottom line?
 Duplicated data drains your direct marketing campaign resources, and can color customer attitudes.

 #2: Difficult and inaccurate evaluation

 Another way bad data can be wreaking havoc?
-Bad data makes it nearly impossible to effectively evaluate your Direct Marketing campaigns and make the necessary tweaks or overhauls needed to maximize results.
+Bad data makes it nearly impossible to effectively evaluate your campaigns and make the necessary tweaks or overhauls needed to maximize results.

-Making iterative improvements is a key strength of direct marketing.
+Making iterative improvements is a key strength of good marketing, driving greater engagement and ROI immediately and over time.
 Bad data, though, makes evaluating and improving marketing campaigns much tougher.